programminghistorian/ph-submissions/lessons/gravity-model.md

 The tutorial also uses a spreadsheet programme, and a scientific calculator or software or a website that can replicate one.
 Your calculator should have at least the options highlighted yellow in Figure 2.

-{% include figure.html filename="figure2.png" caption="The Google calculator, with the keys used in this tutorial highlighted in yellow.
+{% include figure.html filename="figure2.png" caption="Figure 2: The Google calculator, with the keys used in this tutorial highlighted in yellow.
 You can use any calculator that has these keys as a minimum." %}

 The associated material for use in this tutorial is introduced as needed.
 You can also download it all here: